 Dress down days can make employees feel more relaxed and possibly facilitate a more creative working environment, albeit for one day!

-A team lunch, a signed card, a singalong with a cake are all small gestures that can make employees feel a value member of their team.
+A team lunch, a signed card, a singalong with a cake are all small gestures that can make employees feel a valued member of their team.

 Providing staff with the opportunity to work on special projects beyond their daily responsibilities will demonstrate your conference in their abilities.
 Ensuring that an employees workload is not too heavy is key otherwise this could backfire.